-Summer may best be known for lounging poolside, family vacations, and neighborhood barbeques, but there's a darker side to summer, too.
-The United States' largest blackout occurred in the dog days of August in 2003 and affected an estimated 50 million people in Canada, Ohio, Michigan, Connecticut, New Jersey, and New York.
+Summer may best be known for lounging poolside, family vacations, and neighborhood barbeques, but there's a darker side to summer, too - electric grid blackouts and brownouts.
+In fact, the United States' largest blackout occurred in the dog days of August in 2003 and affected an estimated 50 million people in Canada, Ohio, Michigan, Connecticut, New Jersey, and New York.

-High winds from hurricanes and thunderstorms can knock out electrical lines, and high temperatures can create demand that overloads the electrical grid, causing blackouts like the one that occurred in 2003.
-Here are a few tips from the California Energy Commission Consumer Energy Center on how you can prepare your home and office to safely navigate a blackout.
+While blackouts can occur any time of the year, high winds from hurricanes (hurricane season is just around the corner) and strong summer thunderstorms can knock out electrical lines, and high temperatures can create demand that overloads the electrical grid, causing blackouts like the one that occurred in 2003.
+Here are a few tips on how you can prepare your home and office to safely navigate a blackout.

 - Keep a flashlight in each room of your house and in your office.
-Keep plenty of batteries on hand, too, or consider a "shake it" flashlight that does not need batteries.
+Keep plenty of batteries on hand, too, or consider light sticks or a motion powered flashlight that does not need batteries.

 - Keep candles and/or oil lamps on hand for light.
 Don't forget matches!
 Also, do not light candles and/or oil lamps if there is a possibility of a gas leak in your home.